dash-docs-el/helm-dash/README.md

 debug, great, otherwise, you can use eww or w3 or w3m which will work just fine

+## Contribution

+We ♥ feedback, issues or pull requests.
+Feel free to contribute in helm-dash.

+We're trying to add tests to the project, if you send a PR please consider add new or update the existing ones.

+Install [Cask](https://github.com/cask/cask) if you haven't already, then:

+    $ cd /path/to/helm-dash
+    $ cask

+Run all tests with:

+    $ make

 ## Authors

 - Toni Reina <areina0@gmail.com>